retorquere/zotero-better-bibtex/README.md

 configurable by setting the config option "extensions.zotero-better-bibtex.citeCommand" (default: cite).
 Do not include the leading backslash.
 This feature requires a one-time setup: go to zotero preferences, tab Export, under Default Output Format, select "Bib(La)TeX citations".

+If you want even more convenience, install [AutoHotKey](http://www.autohotkey.com/), modify the [Zotero sample macro](https://raw.github.com/friflaj/zotero-better-bibtex/master/FastCite.ahk), and add it to your AutoHotKey.ahk.
+If you use this macro unmodified, when you select one or more entries in Zotero, it will copy them, bring TexMaker to the forground, and paste your citation at the cursor.
+Caution: this macro does *not* check that you are in Zotero when you activate it, nor that TexMaker is actually running.

 ## Recursive collection export

 You can export collections including/excluding its child collections by modifying